Global Market Comments

 Not a day goes by when someone doesn’t ask me about what to do about Apple (AAPL).

-So, the widespread interest is totally understandable.
+So, the widespread adulation is totally understandable.

 Apple is a company with which I have a very long relationship.
-During the early 1980s, I was ordered by Morgan Stanley to take Steve Jobs around to the big New York Institutional Investors to pitch a secondary share offer for the sole reason that I was one of three people who worked for the firm who was then from California.
+During the early 1980s, I was ordered by Morgan Stanley to take Steve Jobs around to the big New York Institutional Investors to pitch a secondary share offering for the sole reason that I was one of three people who worked for the firm who was then from California.

 They thought one West Coast hippy would easily get along with another.
-Boy, were they wrong.
+Boy, were they wrong, me in my three-piece navy blue pinstripe suit and Steve in his battered Levi’s.
 It was the worst day of my life.
-Steve was not a guy who palled around with anyone.

 Today, some 200 Apple employees subscribe to the Diary of a Mad Hedge Fund Trader looking to diversify their substantial holdings.
 Many own Apple stock with an adjusted cost basis of under $5.
 Suffice it to say, they all drive really nice Priuses.